cloke/peel/README.md

 #  TODO GIT
 ### General
 - [ ] Switch branch while file list is selected does not refresh list.
-Ideally the entire view hiarachy would be redrawn and selection removed.
+Ideally the entire view hiarachy would be repainted and selection removed.
+- [ ] Switch branch and branches should refresh.
+Again full repaint would be ideal
 - [ ] When a file is moved the commit view shows errors on removed files.
 Status "AD" and "R" are not taken into account.

 ### Commits